Neocraft1293/EclatBFC-calendar.ics/README.txt

 L'application écoute également les connexions entrantes sur le port 80 (ou sur le port spécifié par la variable d'environnement PORT s'il est défini).
 Si un client se connecte à cette adresse et à ce port, l'application exécutera la fonction de gestion de requête correspondante.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Certainly, I can describe the code in English.
 This code creates a web server that runs an Express application.
 When a client sends a GET request to the URL "/calendar.ics", the application executes an async function (async (req, res) => {}).

 This function retrieves a token from the request URL (req.query.token) and uses this token to log in to a service called "eclat" using an eclatClient object.
 If the login fails, it sends a message to the client saying "Unable to connect to Eclat."